Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 # Get results from job function

-In this article, we will talk about getting the returned value of a job function in OneFlow.
+In this article, we will talk about getting the return value of a job function in OneFlow.
 It covers:

 * How to get the return value from a job function synchronously.